Farming rabbits for meat

 - Each doe will have around five to eight litters of eight to ten young per year.

-- Breeding rabbits are usually kept until around 18 to 36 months of age.
+- Breeding rabbits are usually kept until they're around 18 to 36 months of age.

-A small number of farms may rear rabbits in improved conditions in open floor pens, and may provide them with hay in addition to their diet of pellets.
+A small number of farms may rear rabbits in better conditions, with open floor pens and hay in addition to their diet of pellets.

 If you share our concerns, find out how you can help farmed rabbits.